jfmartinz/Create-a-Token/README.md

 </details>

-I recommend you to learn the basics of Solidity in this [repo](https://github.com/jfmartinz/web3Notes), before attempting this assessment.
+I recommend you to learn the basics of Solidity in [MetaCrafters](https://www.metacrafters.io/) or check out my notes on this [repo](https://github.com/jfmartinz/web3Notes), before attempting this assessment.
-Or take a course on [MetaCrafters](https://www.metacrafters.io/)

 ---